How to use Map Viewer Plus

-Once you have selected the preferences, you are ready to add the product to your shopping cart.
-The report and map will cover all properties within a 150 metre radius from a central location.
-Left-click on the central location, which will create a pop-up screen.
+When you have selected the preferences, you are ready to add the product to your shopping cart.
+The report and map will cover all properties within a 150-metre radius from a central location.
+Left click on the central location, which will create a pop-up screen.
 This will state the cost of the report, how many records the report will entail, and the option to add the report to your cart.

 If you’re happy with the result, select the Add to Cart button.